frnmst/get-fattura-pa/README.md

 ## Pipeline

+If there is a failure in any point of this pipeline the program stops and returns an error code.

 | Step number | Actions | Optional | Suggested | Depends on step number |
 |-------------|---------|----------|-----------|------------------------|
 | 1 | check script dependencies | no | - | - |